 |Leclerc began burning the logo into the wood instead of using a sticker.|

-The easiest way to identify the age of a loom would be by looking at it's serial number.
+The easiest way to identify the age of a loom would be by looking at its model sticker.
 Unfortunately though with Leclerc looms that is not always an option for a number of reasons.

 While we believe the company always put some kind of information on the looms, other than the loom model, any other information was inconsistent over the years.
 Different formats were used and as far as we can tell records were not maintained indicating what the numbers and letters meant.
 Early models had a number stamped into the wood frame somewhere but there were often other numbers, probably identifying specific wooden parts that were common to other models which confused things.

 Later on, Leclerc started putting stickers with some information on the looms but the stickers could come off over time.
 Some stickers were placed on removable parts of the loom could accidentally be switched with another Leclerc loom if they were taken apart and stored together.
 Our Sticker Location Guide can help by identifying where on the loom to look.